keithy/angelbox/README.md

 - Overrides are indicated by the `+` in the filename.
 - comments and blank lines are ignored.
 - Variables are named (strictly) according to their position in the `yaml` structure.
+	- Except Volumes is translated to VOLUME(named volume)/FILE/DIR
+	- And ENVIRONMNENT can be ommitted

 ## Docker-Compose-USE <composition.env> <deployment.env>

 A second `env` file can be provided with additional values that relate to a specific